Indian Cinema: Its History and Social Context

 Objectives and learning outcomes of the module

-A total of 11 weeks teaching with 2/3 hours classroom contact per week and a film viewing (3 hours) as well as preparation for classroom discussions.
+A total of 10 weeks teaching with 2 hours classroom contact per week (1 hour lecture and 1 hour seminar) and a film viewing (3 hours).

 Scope and syllabus